How Allergy Sufferers Can Still Live With Cats

 Don't Forget to Clean Yourself!

 I know this sounds patronizing, but its one of the most important tips.
-If you are an allergy sufferer, or are living with one, then you need to make sure to wash your hands as frequently as possible.
+If you are an allergy sufferer, or if are living with one, then you need to make sure to wash your hands as frequently as possible.
 You also may want to consider changing your showering schedule to make life more comfortable.
 Most of us shower before we leave the house, but showering right before bed ensures that you've got the allergens washed off of you and you can have a more restful sleep.
 If you've opted to have an allergy-free bedroom, then make sure to change your clothes the second you get in there.
 Allergens will travel with you, so be conscious of that!

 Brush, Brush, Brush

 In the end, if you've done proper research and are prepared for welcoming a new pet into the home, you will not regret your decision.
-Having an animal in the house lowers stress levels and is comforting company if you find yourself alone or bored.
+Having an animal in the house lowers stress levels and is a comforting companion if you find yourself alone or bored.
 Good luck with your new addition!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.